 PVC, also known as Polyvinyl chloride, is one of the most commonly used thermoplastic materials.

 It has high strength and finds its application in various fields such as healthcare, electronics, plumbing, etc.

-Some of the common examples of PVC materials used in daily life are pipes, wire insulation, blood storage bags, flooring, some synthetic leathers, etc.
+Some of the common examples of PVC materials used in daily life are pipes, wire insulation, flooring, some synthetic leather, etc.